cladellas/bashbullet/README.md

 ===================================
  A pushbullet systray notification daemon for linux.
 A simple client to receive, mirror and send pushes.

- Bashbullet is a pushbullet daemon designed to be highly customizable and scriptable.
+ Bashbullet is a pushbullet daemon designed to be highly customizable.
- Virtually everyone with a basic understanding of bash can easily hack the source.
- I decided to start this project because I need a client that can not only receive and send pushes on linux but also trigger custom script on my desktop.
-Simply put your command in config file would satiate most needs for scripting.
+ It's not just for popping up notification, but also for triggering custom scripts !!.

  Bashbullet would only display new messages after first run.
  To retrieve older pushes feel free to hack ~/.bashbullet/.last_timestamp Bashbullet will display ALL pushes across every device associated with the user.
  See config_example to set up target_filter to only display message sent to selected devices

+### Feature :
+ receive, send, mirror pushes and send files.
+ multiple devices support.
+ send sms by phone from bashbullet.
+ encryption support for incoming notifications
+ copy texts from phone's clipboard.
+ copy links automatically.
+ customizable script, notification, url shortener and more.

 ### Prerequisite
  node.js